 Prospective students:

 I am recruiting graduate students at USU at the MSc and PhD level.
 My research spans a wide range of methods, from spending time in the field collecting data (for example, mapping fracture distributions), to running numerical simulations in an external computer server (for example, to model fault interactions over timescales longer than those we can observe in the paleoseismic record).
 Ongoing projects reflect this breadth and I am happy and excited to bring in students with different training and backgrounds to the group, whether they want to spend their time in the field, processing remote sensing data in GIS, writing code, or doing a bit of it all!
 Send me an email if you're interested in working together and include your CV and a brief statement of your interests and how they align with my research program.
 You can reach me at alba.rodriguez@usu.edu .
-I also have funding to support undergraduate students (from USU or otherwise) for summer research projects, reach out if you are interested!
+I am also happy to work with undergraduate students (from USU or otherwise), reach out if you are interested!

 View of a normal fault in the Volcanic Tableland, Bishop (CA).